ptrofimov/zeroevents/README.md

 * **encode**(string *event*, array *payload*) - serialize event and payload into array of frames before sending
  * event goes as string in the first frame of message
- * payload is serialized in JSON and goes in the following frames of message
+ * payload is serialized in JSON(by default) and goes in the following frames of message
  * encode method is used in **push** method
 * **decode**(array *frames*) - unserialize event and payload from array of frames after receiving
  * return array [event, payload]